telerik/reporting-docs/knowledge-base/custom-rendering-extension.md

             , Telerik.Reporting.Processing.EvaluateHeaderFooterExpressions evalHeaderFooterCallback)
         {
             if (ShouldCountOnly(renderingContext))
-            { // I do not report page count since it does not make any sense. return true;
+            { // Our custom rendering extension format (XML) does not have pages, so we do not need to count pages. return true;
             }